-The use of PENS for any other condition, including but not limited to the treatment of chronic headaches is considered investigational as there is insufficient evidence to support a general conclusion concerning the health outcomes or benefits associated with this procedure.
+Percutaneous electrical nerve stimulation (PENS) is considered investigational as there is insufficient evidence to support a general conclusion concerning the health outcomes or benefits associated with this procedure.

 Percutaneous neuromodulation therapy (PNT) is considered investigational as there is insufficient evidence to support a general conclusion concerning the health outcomes or benefits associated with this procedure.